Thanksgiving Meal Plan Now Available!

 High-Potassium Foods > 200 mg

 The portion size is ½ cup unless otherwise stated.
-Visit our high potassium foods article to see a full list of foods high in potassium.
+Visit foods high in potassium article for an in-depth look.
 Or, play around with our food analyzer tool to inspect the kidney nutrition of all your favorite foods.

 Fruits